dvij542/Portfolio/content/publication/RISS-journal/index.md

 ---
-title: "Delay-aware Robust Control for Safe Autonomous Driving"
+title: "Delay-aware Robust Control for Safe Autonomous Driving and Racing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here